-With exclusive restaurants scouring Venice, high-end shopping trailing Beverly Hills and an endless array of Hollywood hillside attractions, a proper LA adventure tends to reign on the costly side.
-Luckily, affordable accommodations aren’t so scarce in La La Land – visitors can spend their dough on organic hemp lattés and charcoal-infused lemonade instead of housing options.
-Here are seven of the best cheap hotels in Los Angeles.
+With exclusive restaurants overrunning Venice, high-end stores lining the streets of Beverly Hills and an endless array of pricy Hollywood hillside attractions, a proper LA adventure can be costly.
+Luckily, affordable accommodation in La La Land isn’t as scarce as you might think, allowing visitors to spend their dough on organic hemp lattes and charcoal-infused lemonade instead of somewhere to sleep.
+Here are 10 of the best cheap hotels in the City of Angels.

-This historic 1920s property was refurbished and modernized, but the building’s unique character and charm remain.
-At Hotel Normandie, wooden floors, decades-old skylights, restored mahogany doors, and sophisticated woodwork round out the vintage decor.
-The hotel offers complimentary Wi-Fi, bottled water, and continental breakfast as well as free passes to nearby Wilfit Sports Club, with a full service gym and fitness classes.
-Try the renowned Cassell’s Hamburgers restaurant for yourself, or make reservations at The Walker Inn for a special cocktail and food pairing, hidden speakeasy style in The Normandie Club.
+This historic 1920s property has been refurbished and modernized, but the building’s unique character and charm remain: with wooden floors, original skylights, restored mahogany doors and sophisticated woodwork rounding out the vintage decor.
+The hotel offers complimentary wifi, bottled water and continental breakfast as well as free passes to the nearby Wilfit Sports Club, with a full service gym and fitness classes.
+Try the renowned Cassell’s Hamburgers restaurant, or make reservations at the Walker Inn for a special cocktail and food pairing, hidden speakeasy-style in the Normandie Club.

 BLVD Hotel & Spa is especially great for families or guests visiting Universal Studios Hollywood, which is a short walk away.
-The economical rooms include a rain shower head, microwave and mini-fridge, while the larger suites offer a full kitchen and private outdoor patio.
+The economical rooms include a rain showerhead, microwave and minifridge, while the larger suites offer a full kitchen and private outdoor patio.
 Guests can unwind in the indoor pool after a day at the park, or book a massage at the in-house spa.
-The metro station is right across the street for easy access to explore Dolby Theater, Madame Tussauds, the Hollywood Walk of Fame, and Downtown LA, all for just a cool $1.75.
+The metro station is right across the street giving you easy access to explore Dolby Theater, Madame Tussauds, the Hollywood Walk of Fame and Downtown LA, all for just a cool $1.75.

-Located among Hollywood’s tourist hotspots, Amoeba, Pantages Theater, and the Walk of Fame, Mama Shelter is a stylish retreat between Hollywood and Sunset Boulevards.
-The rooms are on the smaller side, but are eccentrically decorated and include an iMac with free Wi-Fi so you can tell your mom all about your stay.
-The rooftop bar is one of the most popular in the city, with views of the world famous Hollywood Sign to one side and Downtown’s skyscrapers on the other.
+Located among Hollywood’s tourist hotspots – Amoeba, Pantages Theater and the Walk of Fame – Mama Shelter is a stylish retreat between Hollywood and Sunset Boulevards.
+The rooms are on the small side, but make up for it with eccentric decor and an iMac with free wifi so you can tell your mom all about your stay.
+The rooftop bar is one of the most popular in the city, with views of the world-famous Hollywood sign on one side and Downtown’s skyscrapers on the other.

-Venice Breeze Suites is just steps from Venice boardwalk and the beach.
-Budget travelers will appreciate the full size, well-equipped kitchen with ocean views, rooftop sun deck with barbecue, on-site laundry facilities, and complimentary Wi-Fi and parking.
-The modern loft-style rooms don exposed brick walls, high ceilings, and design pieces like Jasper Morrison chairs for ultimate SoCal comfort.
-With the Venice Boardwalk, Venice sign, canals, skate park, Muscle Beach Gym, and more nearby, it’s easy to plan a day full of sightseeing and surfing.
+Venice Breeze Suites is just steps from the Venice Boardwalk and the beach.
+Budget travellers will appreciate the full-size, well-equipped kitchen with ocean views, rooftop sundeck with barbecue, on-site laundry facilities and complimentary wifi and parking.
+The modern loft-style rooms have exposed brick walls, high ceilings and design pieces such as Jasper Morrison chairs for ultimate SoCal comfort.
+With the Venice Boardwalk, Venice sign, canals, skate park, Muscle Beach gym and more nearby, it’s easy to plan a day full of sightseeing and surfing.

 Freehand LA is part stylish hipster hotel, part hostel.
-All the guest rooms resonate boho-chic vibes with earthy tones and hand-made wall hangings by LA artists.
-The private rooms and apartment-like suites feature king beds, large windows, and a homey feel created by design studio Roman and Williams.
-The more affordable shared rooms sleep four, six or eight – perfect for groups – and have their own en suite bathrooms, privacy screens, and lockers.
-Don’t miss Broken Shaker, Freehand’s very popular rooftop pool and cocktail bar which has expansive sweeping views of the city that are most charming at sunset.
+Guest rooms resonate boho-chic vibes with earthy tones and hand-made wall hangings by LA artists.
+The private rooms and apartment-like suites feature king-size beds, large windows and a homey feel created by design studio Roman and Williams.
+The more affordable shared rooms sleep four, six or eight – perfect for groups – and have their own ensuite bathrooms, privacy screens and lockers.
+Don’t miss Broken Shaker, Freehand’s popular rooftop pool and cocktail bar where you’ll get sweeping views of the city – at their best at sunset.

-Colorful, retro and sophisticated, North Hollywood’s The Garland provides easy access to LA’s main sights like Hollywood, Griffith Park, Universal Studios, and trendy neighborhoods like West Hollywood and Los Feliz.
-Families can choose to stay in a kids’ room that comes fitted with a bunk bed separated from the main bedroom, or a basic room with a private balcony.
-Further amenities include free trolley rides to Universal Studios, outdoor dining, a calendar full of events, and a large pool area surrounded by loungers and a fireplace.
+Colorful, retro and sophisticated, North Hollywood’s Garland provides easy access to LA’s main sights of Hollywood, Griffith Park and Universal Studios, as well as trendy neighborhoods such as Los Feliz.
+Families can choose to stay in a kids’ room that comes fitted with a bunk bed separate from the main bedroom, or a basic room with private balcony.
+Further amenities include free trolley rides to Universal Studios, outdoor dining, a calendar full of events and a large pool area surrounded by loungers and a fireplace.